mmm111mmm/inacityinthefuture/02-methods/01-methods.md

 # What does a method look like?

 You know what they look like.
-You've written them lots of times.
 But you don't know you know.

 Look at this outline of Java program: